Executive Policy #15

 - Creating an intimidating, hostile, or offensive environment; or

-- Unreasonably interfering with the work, academic performance, living environment, personal security, or participation in any WSU activity.
+- Unreasonably interfering with work, academic performance, living environment, personal security, or participation in any WSU activity.

 Examples of behaviors that may constitute discrimination include, but are not limited to: